-The results of operations for the three and six months ended June 30, 2017, are not necessarily indicative of the results to be expected for the full year.
-Certain reclassifications have been made in our consolidated financial statements for the prior periods to conform to the presentation of our consolidated financial statements for the current periods.
+The results of operations for the three and nine months ended September 30, 2017, are not necessarily indicative of the results to be expected for the full year.
+Certain reclassifications have been made in our consolidated financial statements for the prior periods to conform to the presentation of our consolidated financial statements for the prior periods to conform to the presentation of our consolidated financial statements for the prior periods to conform to the presentation of our consolidated financial statements for the prior periods.